ifindev/imdb-powerpoint-add-in/frontend/README.md

 Step by step to run this project successfully.

 - First, make sure that you're opening this project on Windows machine.
 Also make sure that you have Microsoft Powerpoint installed.
+- Run `npm install` to install all the required dependencies.
-- Start the backed for web scraping in `backend/` directory.
+- Start the backend for web scraping in the `backend/` directory.
 - Then to get the project start locally, type `npm start` and run it on cmd.

 ## Copyright